numspot/terraform-provider-numspot/docs/resources/vm.md

 - `architecture` (String) The architecture of the VM (`i386` \| `x86_64`).
 - `block_device_mappings` (Attributes List) One or more block device mappings. (see [below for nested schema](#nestedatt--block_device_mappings))
+- `client_token` (String) A unique identifier which enables you to manage the idempotency.
 - `creation_date` (String) The date and time of creation of the VM.
 - `hypervisor` (String) The hypervisor type of the VMs (`ovm` \| `xen`).
 - `id` (String) The ID of the VM.